molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 ### Create subsets of the data
 To manipulate the data after the initial upload you can use the [MolgenisArmadillo](https://molgenis.github.io/molgenis-r-armadillo) client.
 In the [MolgenisArmadillo](https://molgenis.github.io/molgenis-r-armadillo) you can create subsets for the data as well.
 Check the [documentation](https://molgenis.github.io/molgenis-r-armadillo/articles/creating_data_subsets.html) to create the subsets.
-### Quality control
-There are 2 levels of quality control, central and local.
-Local quality control you can perform yourself.
-This is done on the dataset you harmonised for the project.
-Useually the local quality control scripts are developed and distributed in the harmonisation manual.
-You can find them there.

-For the central quality control we use the [dsUpload](https://lifecycle-project.github.io/ds-upload/articles/qualityControl.html) package.
-We are now developing quality control measures for the different variables.
-Continues, repeated etc. This is not finished yet.
-We will let you know when this is useable.
 ### Give permissions on the data
 After the correct authentication and authorization steps have been set up researchers will be able to analyse the cohort’s data via DataSHIELD.
 We use the authentication service to give people permission to the data.
 There are several steps you need to perform to give people access to the data.